trickerer01/Ruxx/README.md

 - **Edit -> Save tags** ‒ an additional (text) file will be created containing tags for every post
 - **Edit -> Save source links** ‒ an additional (text) file will be created containing source (if present) for every post
 - **Edit -> Save comments** ‒ an additional (text) file will be created containing comments (if present) for every post
-- **Edit -> Save info normally** ‒ this is the default tags/sources/comments file save mode, a single file per info category
+- **Edit -> Save info mode...** ‒ tags/sources/comments info file save mode
+  - **per run** ‒ create a single file per checked info category for every (non-empty) downloader run, this is the default mode
-- **Edit -> Save info per file** ‒ create above (checked) text files per each downloaded file (not recommended)
+  - **per file** ‒ create info files per each downloaded file (not recommended)
-- **Edit -> Save and merge info lists** ‒ gather and parse existing info files, merge and save all infos together, one text file per info category will be stored **and parsed info files will be deleted**
+  - **merge info lists** ‒ gather and parse existing info files, merge and save all infos together, one text file per info category will be stored. **Parsed old info files will be deleted**
 - **Edit -> Extend file names with extra info** ‒ all file names will include short representation of their major tags if any.
 This may extend resulting full path up to 240 symbols total
-- **Edit -> Warn if donwload folder is not empty** ‒ in GUI mode you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
+- **Edit -> Warn if download folder is not empty** ‒ in GUI mode you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
 - **Edit -> Verbose log** ‒ Enable logging of technical messages not related to actual download process.
 Verbose log is one of proper issue report requirements
-- **Connection -> Headers / Cookies** \<F3> ‒ solely to work with cloudflare protected websites (RN).
-You'll have to provide your `cf_clearance` cookie, and the `User-Agent` header has to match the one used in your web browser for target wesite ‒ to find it while browsing said website open `Web Developer tools -> Network`, reload the page and check `request headers`
+- **Connection -> Headers / Cookies** \<F3> ‒ For some websites (RN) and in some other cases you'll have to provide your `cf_clearance` cookie, and the `User-Agent` header has to match the one used in your web browser for target website ‒ to find it while browsing said website open `Web Developer tools -> Network` (or similar), reload the page and check `request headers`
 - **Connection -> Set proxy** \<F4> ‒ you can use proxy if you want or if target website is blocked in your country.
 SOCKS5 proxies are supported too
 - **Connection -> Set timeout** \<F5> ‒ override connection timeout if need be
 - **Connection -> Set retries count** \<F6> ‒ override connection retries count, may be useful when using proxy